Table of Contents Show

 3. Hydro Energy

 To produce hydropower, the water flow of a water body, mainly a river, is altered by a dam or a diversion structure.
-This diverted water then comes in the scrutiny of a turbine, which converts the kinetic energy of flowing water into electrical energy.
+This diverted water then comes under the scrutiny of a turbine, which converts the kinetic energy of flowing water into electrical energy.

 Hydropower is an affordable form of energy that has applications in many fields apart from electricity generation.
 These applications are irrigational activities, flood control and management, and clean drinking water.